 Interesting facts about Philippines

-- The Philippines is an archipelago of 7,107 islands, making it the country with the 5th most number of islands.
+- The Philippines is an archipelago of over 7,100 islands, making it the country with the 5th largest number of islands.
 It also has the 4th longest coastline, despite being just the 73rd largest country in terms of land area;

 - The Philippines is named after King Philip II of Spain, under whom the islands were settled;